 Most recently Trevor's undergraduate writing courses were themed around contemporary readings in American Studies, a subject area in which he led a curriculum team that developed units on race, class, political rights, and free speech.
-For two years Trevor also taught similar courses at Columbia themed around gender and sexuality studies, and served on a curriculum development team in that subject area as well.
+For two years Trevor also taught similar courses at Columbia themed around Gender & Sexuality Studies, and served on a curriculum development team in that subject area as well.
 Trevor also supported first- and second-year instructors through formal mentorship and class-observation reports, and in the past has served as a teaching assistant for the Department of English's graduate training course in writing pedagogy, Teaching Writing: Theory and Practice.

 Courses in East Asian Studies